yanhui09/MAC2023/README.md

 **Supplementary materials**: [https://github.com/yanhui09/MAC2023-extra](https://github.com/yanhui09/MAC2023-extra)

-As most bioinformatic software only have `linux` distribution, a `Linux` environment is recommended.
+As most bioinformatic software only have `linux/amd64` distribution, a `Linux/amd64` environment is recommended.

+For cross-platform support including `MacOS`, we recommend using `docker`.

 ## Session